Airtable-Labs/upsert-examples/data_source_examples/postgresql/using_airtable.js/README.md

 ### A. PostgreSQL and Airtable Base Setup

-TLDR: This code example assumes that your table names and field names in Airtable and Postgres are identical with the exception of linked record fields;
+Important: This code example assumes that your table names and field names in Airtable and Postgres are identical with the exception of linked record fields (see the screenshot link and table below for details)
-see the table below*.

 For example, the Postgres database this example was based on can be viewed on
 @bitdotioinc [here](https://bit.io/marks/example_project_management).
 The